Periodontal Therapy Plano, TX

 What To Expect: Periodontal Disease Treatment Options

 Our Plano dentist office offers comprehensive treatment for gum disease.
 We treat both the cause of the disease and restore any damage that may have occurred.
-Our dentist in Plano, TX encourages children and adults to visit the dentist once every six months so that we can monitor the progression of their oral health.
+Our dentist in Plano, TX, encourages children and adults to visit the dentist once every six months so that we can monitor the progression of their oral health.

 Scaling & Root Planing

 Scaling & root planing is an intensive cleaning procedure that accesses the deep pockets of the gums.
 Dr. Grapevine can remove disease-causing bacteria from all surfaces of the teeth and gums.
-Once the gums are clear of bacteria, gums have time to heal.
-Dr. Grapevine may recommend supplementing your procedure with PerioScineces products to manage bacteria growth in between dentist office visits.
+Once the gums are clear of bacteria, they have time to heal.
+Dr. Grapevine may recommend supplementing your procedure with PerioScineces products to manage bacteria growth between dentist office visits.

 PerioSciences for Gum Disease